AdaCore/training_material/courses/ada_essentials/015_type_model/01-what_is_a_type.rst

 * A :dfn:`type` classifies values and tells the compiler/interpreter

    * What they mean
-   * How to use them.
+   * How to use them

 * **Type** = label + rules: